 Parents who are concerned that their child might be being bullied, or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately.

-The home school agreement provides a clear outline for parents to encourage their children to be a positive member of the school.
+We expect parents to share the responsibility in encouraging their children to be a positive member of the school.

 Monitoring and review: